WHY YOU CAN’T GET HIGHER EDGE ANGLES IN YOUR SKIING

 You can practice this same exercise on snow too but try and find some really soft snow to do it in so you don’t bruise yourself dropping onto your hips.
 I highly recommend doing the dryland version first.

-The skier in black and white is an example of this.
+The skier in black and white is a good example of this mistake.

 Strong outside leg, soft inside leg